D-SNED/Wheels-Warehouse/README.md

 **Sale**

-Uses 3 foreign keys to associate with the AutomobileVO, salesperson, and customer models to retrieve some of their attributes as well as take and input for price.
+Takes an input for price and uses 3 foreign keys to associate with the AutomobileVO, salesperson, and customer models to retrieve some of their attributes.

 | Name        | Data Type     | Explanation
 | ----------- | ----------- | ------------- |